solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

     building them yourself allows you to focus on other aspects of your application that you may find more important, such as business logic.
--   Better performance: When building functionality from scratch, you'll eventually ask yourself "How does it scale?
+-   Better performance: When building functionality from scratch, you will eventually ask yourself "How does it scale?
 Is this application capable of handling a sudden influx of users?"
 Well maintained SDK and APIs often have built in solutions for these concerns.